Bet on New Orleans online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Never used BetMGM before?
-Getting started is simple.
+Never played on BetMGM before?
+Getting started is easy.
 To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will walk you through the process.
+Simply follow our link, and the BetMGM site or app will take you through the process.

 How to bet on the moneyline and spread

-Have the desire to wager on the Privateers' matchup versus the Islanders but aren't quite sure how to get started?
-We're here to help.
-Betting the moneyline, spread, and over/under are three of the most common ways to make bets.
-A moneyline bet means that you think one of the teams -- for instance, the Privateers (+260) -- will win the contest.
-Pretty simple.
-If you bet $10 on the Privateers to defeat the Islanders with those odds, and the Privateers emerge with the victory, you'd get back $36.00.
+Looking to bet on the Privateers versus Cardinals game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet, such as the Privateers (-160) in this matchup, means that you think the Privateers will win, simple as that!
+And if they do, and you bet $10, you'd get $16.25 back.

-A spread bet, such as betting on the Privateers at +7.5, is a bit more complicated, but it can offer a better payout or better chance to cash in with a win.
-In this case, the +7.5 means that the Privateers must win, tie, or stop the Islanders from winning by eight or more points to "cover the spread."
-If they don't, the Islanders would be considered the team that "covered" and would be the correct choice.
+Spread betting, like betting on the Privateers at -2.5, is a little more complicated.
+However, in certain situations, it can offer a larger payout.
+In this case, the -2.5 means that the Privateers must win by at least three points to "cover the spread."
+If the Privateers don't win by at least three points, or lose the game outright, then the Cardinals will "cover" the spread, making them the correct choice.

 Other bets you can make

-Searching for an easier way to bet on a game?
+Looking for an easier way to bet on a game?
 Try wagering on the over/under (or point total).
-Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the over/under.
+Simply pick whether you believe the combined score of both teams at the end of the contest will be higher or lower than the over/under.
 That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set total.
+If you, say, bet $10 on the over (with odds of -115), you'd get back $19 if the final score is higher than the set total.

-There are lots of other ways to play, too.
-You can wager on game props (will New Orleans win the race to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
-For more details on the many different ways you can wager, check out the BetMGM app and website.
+Plus, there are lots of other ways to play, like player props (will the final combined score be odd or even?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please note: Not all offers are available in all areas, and they are subject to change.
-Visit the BetMGM website or app for full details, terms, and conditions.
+Not all offers available in all areas and are subject to change.
+See the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.

 © 2023 Data Skrive.
 All rights reserved.